keizured/school_project/README.md

 # school_project
-The school project on modeling physics processes
+The school project on modeling the behaviour of magnetic and electric fields with the precense of positive and negative charges